MicrosoftDocs/azure-devops-docs/docs/boards/work-items/view-add-work-items.md

 [Add tags to any work item](../queries/add-tags-to-work-items.md) to filter backlogs, queries, and work item lists.
 Users with **Basic** access can create new tags, while users with **Stakeholder** access can only add existing tags.

-## Add a work item from a boards, backlogs, or sprints page
+## Add a work item from a Boards, Backlogs, or Sprints page

-Do the following steps to add a work item from your board or backlog.
+Do the following steps to add a work item from your Boards, Backlogs, or Sprints page.

 ### [Browser](#tab/browser/)